lbruand/freetle/README.markdown

 # Current status

-Freetle is beta state.
-Some features are to be added.
-Debugging is in progress.
+Freetle is progressing at a very good pace.
+A first release candidate is planned at the end of this year.

 # What does Freetle mean ?